AguaClara/Textbook/Flocculation/Floc_Design.rst

    A turbulent jet expands in width by one unit for every 10 units downstream.

 Using the equation and image above, we can find the distance required for the flow to fully expand around a baffle as a function of baffle spacing :math:`S`.
-We do this by substituting  :math:`D_0 = (0.384 S)` along with :math:`D = S` to approximate how much distance, :math:`x = H_e`, the contracted flow has to cover.
+We do this by substituting  :math:`D_{cp} = (0.384 S)` along with :math:`D = S` to approximate how much distance, :math:`x = H_e`, the contracted flow has to cover.

 .. math::